jtremback/cross-chain-validation/spec/evidence_handling/protocol - light client.md

 Let us first describe the protocol that is executed once a light client of the baby blockchain discovers that a light client attack has occurred:
 <br>Once a light client discovers that a light client attack on the baby blockchain has taken place, it transfers this information to full nodes of the baby blockchain (we assume that at least one correct full node receives this information).
-<br>A correct full node is able to interpret the received information and produce an evidence of misbehaviour for some faulty validators.
+<br>A correct full node is able to interpret the received information and produce an evidence of misbehavior for some faulty validators.
 <br>Then, the full node transfers information about exposed faulty validators (along with evidences) to full nodes of the parent blockchain.
 <br>Lastly, once a correct full node of the parent blockchain receives this information, it informs its staking module, which is responsible for ensuring that the evidences end up committed on the parent blockchain.